Jakarta Cathedral: Architecture

 On the southern side, there is a statue of Pietà, describing the sadness of Mother Mary while holding the body of Jesus Christ after the crucifixion.
 The wall surrounded the interior has several scenes depicting Stations of the Cross.
-The cathedral has four pulpits for confession services, two on each side.
-At the centre, there is a high raised wooden podium with shell-shaped roof for sound reflection.
-The podium was installed in 1905 and display the images of Hell on the lower side while the images of Jesus' sermons and other scenes are on the middle side.
+The cathedral has four confessionals for confession services, two on each side.
+At the first bay of the nave, there is a large pulpit with shell-shaped roof for sound reflection.
+The pulpit was installed in 1905 and is decorated with images of Hell on the lower side while the images of Jesus' sermons and other scenes are on the middle side.
 The top of the podium displays the scene of Heaven adorned with winged angels.
 On the southern side, there is a large neo-Gothic style organ made in Verschueren, Belgium, then moved and installed in Jakarta in 1988.
 This organ was taken from Amby village near Maastricht.

 There are three altars in this cathedral: on the left side is "The Altar of Saint Mary", to celebrate the assumption of Mary to Heaven.
 The altar was made in 1915 by Atelier Ramakers.
 On the right side is "The Altar of Saint Joseph", completed in May 1922.
 The throne of the bishop, called the cathedra, is located on the left side with three thrones.
 The main altar located in the centre was made in the 19th century in the Netherlands.
 It was moved from a Jesuit church in Groningen in 1956.
 In this altar, there is a main cross of Jesus and the tabernacle.

 The body of the building was made of thick red bricks covered with plaster and applied with patterns to mimic natural stone construction.
 The large wall was made to support wide-spanned teak beams in the roof construction.
 The top of the spires was made from the iron frame, while the roofs were made of teak wood construction.
 Iron and wood are not suitable as typical neo-Gothic architecture materials usually employ stone masonry.
 However, these materials were chosen because they are relatively lighter than stone masonry, considering Indonesia is a region that is prone to earthquakes.